ann-cooper/dev-slush-pile/content/notes/submodules.md

 git submodule update --recursive exit 0
 ```
+- Note re git log: `git log -1 --oneline` will get the current commit message that hasn't been pushed to main, while `git log origin/main -1 --oneline` will get the most recent commit message that has already been pushed to main.

 Now, I can do a workflow where I write a post in the superproject's `/content` directory, and do:
 ```